(ENOB), (MOLN) – Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Molecular Partners, TG Therapeutics, 17EdTech, and Enochian and Encourages Investors to Contact the Firm

 On December 4, 2020, 17EdTech held its IPO, selling approximately 27,400,000 American Depository Shares ("ADSs") at $10.50 per ADS.

-On July 23, 2021, the Company stated that China's new regulations regarding after-school tutoring had "not bene published, and the Company ahs not received official notification of the regulations."
+On July 23, 2021, the Company stated that China's new regulations regarding after-school tutoring had "not been published, and the Company has not received official notification of the regulations."

 On this news, 17EdTech's ADS price fell $3.56, or 39%, to close at $5.64 per ADS on July 23, 2021, thereby injuring investors.